robmhoward/ExcelJsDocumentation/resources/bindingCollection.md

 ### add(id: string)

-Add a new binding to the workbook.
-The binding will be added at the end of existing bindings.
+Add a new binding object.

 #### Syntax
 ```js